For fifty years, Literary Arts at Brown University has been a creative and intellectual center for a diverse and innovative literary community.

 Along with a handful of other writing programs nationwide, Brown provides a home for writers who are envisioning new paths in fiction, poetry, digital language arts, and mixed media.

-During the registration period, students may register for courses depending on certain factors (some are open based on class year, other on declared concentration).
+During the registration period, students may register for courses depending on certain factors —some are open based on class year, others on declared concentration.

-Upon the closure of the Registration period, the classes will require instructor permission to gain entry (or to be placed on the waitlist).
-No one will receive such permission until lotteries are run on the first day of the semester -- Wed., 25 January.
+After the Registration period, instructor permission is needed to gain entry/access to the waitlist.
+No one will receive such permission until lotteries are run on the first day of the semester — for spring 2025, lotteries will take place on Wed., 22 January.

 Literary Arts offers a mixture of workshops, seminars and hybrid workshop/seminar courses each semester, many of which are special topics (and are subject to change from one semester to the next).